BruceEckel/TeamUp/README.md

 > A tool for pairing people during a workshop or seminar, so everyone eventually works with everyone.

+To eliminate that terrible moment when the workshop leader says "find a partner."

 ## Install

 1. Clone this project or download and unpack the zip file.